pfenninglab/cnn_pipeline/README.md

 ### Hyperparameter sweep
 To initiate a hyperparameter sweep, training many models with different hyperparameters:

-1. Edit `config-base.yaml` as above, for all the parameters that should remain *fixed* during training.
+1. Edit `config-base.yaml` as above, for all the parameters that should remain **fixed** during training.

-2. Edit `sweep-config.yaml`, specifying all the parameters that should vary during the search, as well as the ranges to search over.
+2. Edit `sweep-config.yaml`, specifying all the parameters that should **vary** during the search, as well as the ranges to search over.

 If you saved your copy of `config-base.yaml` under a different name in step 1, be sure to change the base config name in the `command` section of `sweep-config.yaml`.

 3. Start the sweep:
 ```
-srun -n 1 -p pool1 --pty ./start_sweep.sh sweep-config.yaml
+bash start_sweep.sh sweep-config.yaml
 ```
 This will output a sweep id, e.g. `<your wandb id>/<project name>/kztk7ceb`.
-Make note of it for the next step.
+Copy it for the next step.

 4. Start the sweep agents in parallel:
 ```
-sbatch --array=1-<num_agents>%<throttle> start_agents.sb <sweep_id>
+bash start_agents.sh <num_agents> <throttle> <sweep_id>
 ```
 where
-- `<sweep_id>` is the sweep id you got in step 3
-- `<num_agents>` is the total number of agents you want to run in the sweep
+- `<num_agents>` is the total number of agents you want to run in the sweep.
 - `<throttle>` is the maximum number of agents to run simultaneously.
+It is recommended to set this to `4` or less.
 Please use this to keep resources free for other users!
+- `<sweep_id>` is the sweep id you got in step 3.

 5. Check sweep results in-browser at [https://wandb.ai/](https://wandb.ai/).